PIE-Cubed/2023-Jetson-Code/README.md

 <h2> Writing Programs for Jetson </h2>
 <p>
-	This is addressed in detail in the <a href="https://github.com/PIE-Cubed/2023-Jetson-Code/wiki">wiki</a>.
+	This is addressed in detail <a href="https://github.com/PIE-Cubed/2023-Jetson-Code/wiki">here</a>, in the repository's wiki.
 </p>

 </br>

 <h2> More details </h2>
 <p>
-	If you'd like to learn more, all of these sections (and more!) will be explained in greater detail in the <a href="https://github.com/PIE-Cubed/2023-Jetson-Code/wiki">wiki</a>.
+	If you'd like to learn more, all of these sections (and more!) will be explained in greater detail in the repository's <a href="https://github.com/PIE-Cubed/2023-Jetson-Code/wiki">wiki</a>.
 </p>